ibm-cloud-docs/dl/ibm-cloud-vpc-firewall-options.md

 | **Licensing** | BYOL | BYOL | BYOL | BYOL | BYOL |
 {: caption="Comparison of firewall deployment patterns" caption-side="bottom"}

-## Common network patterns
+## Common deployment patterns
-{: #common-network-patterns}
+{: #common-deployment-patterns}

 Firewall deployments in VPC are commonly implemented using standard network patterns to control and inspect traffic flows.

 ### Transit VPC (Hub and Spoke)
 {: #transit-vpc-pattern}

 A centralized VPC that acts as a hub for routing traffic between multiple spoke VPCs and on-premises networks.
 Firewalls are typically deployed in the transit VPC to inspect and control traffic flows.

 This pattern centralizes security and simplifies route management.